scottvr/pbngen/README.md

-# PbnPy: Python Paint-By-Number Generator
+# PbnGen: Python Paint-By-Number Generator

-**PbnPy** is a command-line tool that converts any image into a printable, paint-by-number guide.
+**PbnGen** is a command-line tool that converts any image into a printable, paint-by-number guide.
 It reduces images to a fixed color palette, segments the result into paintable regions, overlays numeric labels, and generates both raster and vector outputs along with a color swatch legend.

 ## Features